mkao823/Group8Project/readme.md

 ## Functional Requirements
 - Login
-- Logout
+- Logout: Jonathan Lei
-- Create New Account
+- Create New Account: Michael Kao
-- Delete Account
+- Delete Account: Michael Kao
 - History to see past purchases
 - User Profile to edit information
 - Buy item with fake paying method
 - Add a new listing
 - Find Item
-- Add to Cart
+- Add to Cart: Michael Kao
+  -Empty Cart, Remove from Cart
 - See All Items Available from All of the Sellers
 - Filter by Categories